BillDH2k/Hackintosh-HP-Z420-Z620-Z820-OpenCore/README 2.md

 # OpenCore EFI for HP Z420-Z620-Z820 (0.8.4/0.7.1)
 (In coming ...)

-Support all three HP models with either V1 Xeons (Sandy-Bridge) or V2 Xeons (Ivy-Bridge). macOS support from Catalina (10.15.7) to  Monterey (12.6 tested).
-Two versions of EFI are provided: one with recent OC (0.8.4) for Big Sur/Monterey and one with OC 0.7.1 for Catalina/Big Sur/Monterey (read below for limitation).
+**(9/15/2022) Release 3.0 - Added support for Sandy-Bridge CPUs (V1 Xeons) with full CPU Power management.
+Details under Release History section below.**

+# About this EFI

+OpenCore loader (0.8.4 & 0.7.1) for HP workstations (all three models: Z420/620/820).
+Support macOS Catalina (10.15.7) to  Monterey (12.6 tested).

 **Supported Hardware**:

-- HP Z420/Z620/Z820 (BIOS 3.96), with either 2011 or 2013 Boot Block Date
+- HP Z420/Z620/Z820 (BIOS 3.96)
-- E5-1600/2600 V1 Xeon's (Sandy-Bridge) or V2 Xeon's (Ivy-Bridge)
+- CPUs: E5-1600/2600 V1 Xeon's (Sandy-Bridge) or V2 Xeon's (Ivy-Bridge)
 - Required BIOS Settings: Enable UEFI boot, set SATA to AHCI mode, Disable Vt-d, and enable "Legacy ACPI Tables".

 **EFI folders (two versions)**:

 - **EFI with OC (0.8.4)**
 	- Support Big Sur and Monterey.
-Fresh install or upgrade.
+Fresh install or update.

 - **EFI with OC 0.7.1**:
+	- Mainly for supporting legacy Catalina OS
-	- Support Catalina/Big Sur.
-Fresh install, or upgrade (up to Big Sur).
+	- Support Catalina/Big Sur (fresh install/update), and Monterey (boot to existing install only).
-	- Monterey support is limited to booting to an existing install only.
-Fresh install/upgrade must use to the newer EFI (above).
+	- Fresh install/update to Monterey must use the newer EFI (above).
 Once Monterey is intalled, you may switch back to 0.7.1 EFI (if you need to dual boot Catalina).
+	- Other limitation: Catalina update only works to Big Sur, and jump to Monterey directly would fail (limitation of 0.7.1).
+But once in Big Sur, you may update to Monterey by using the newer EFI.

-**Installation Note: choose the correct config.plist**
+- **Choose the right config.plist**

-For system running V1 Xeon's, use config_SandyCPUs.plist and rename it to conifg.plist.
-For system running V2 Xeon's, use and rename config_IvyCPUs.plist instead.
-Sandy-Bridge CPUs require additional kernel patches to enable full CPU power management.

-**What works**:
+	- For Sandy-bridge CPUs (V1 Xeon's), use config__SandyCPUs.plist (rename it to config.plist)
+	- For Ivy-bridge CPUs (V2 Xeon's), use config__IvyCPUs.plist

+**What works for the key features**:

 - CPU Power Power Management (all processor models)
 - Built-in Audio via AppleALC (Front/Back ports, internal speaker)